leocb/handwritten-digits-cnn-transformer/README.md

 ## Usage

-1. Run `dataset_prep.ipynb` to load, preprocess, and merge all datasets
+1. Run `dataset_prep.ipynb` to load, preprocess, and merge all datasets (note that the 1st and 2nd datasets must be downloaded manually and saved inside the `dataset` folder, the 3rd dataset is downloaded automatically)
 2. Output tensors saved to `dataset/` as `X_train.pt.gz`, `y_train.pt.gz`, `X_val.pt.gz`, `y_val.pt.gz`
 3. Run `train_model.ipynb` to train the CNN+Transformer model (MPS-accelerated)